 - Appointed Independent Integrity Monitor by a New York City agency over a trucking company performing work on government contracts.

-- Appointed as a neutral investigator by Governor Cuomo to investigate allegations of strike-sabotage during a long-term strike by union members at a large industrial company.
+- Appointed by New York State as a neutral investigator to investigate allegations of strike-sabotage during a long-term strike by union members at a large industrial company.

 - Counsel to the Audit Committee of a publicly-traded manufacturing company in connection with an independent internal investigation into issues related to the company’s books and records.

 - Appointed as an independent integrity assessor by a multi-national construction company to review and assess compliance efforts and protocols of the company’s subcontractors.

 - The branch manager of a broker-dealer in an FINRA enforcement action alleging fraud, trading ahead and perjury.
 Won an outright dismissal of all charges after a full evidentiary hearing.

 - A business executive sued by the SEC over allegations of intentional fraud in connection with investments in the resale of sports and entertainment tickets, resulting in a settlement for simple negligence with no admission of liability.

 - A prominent regional law firm specializing in housing litigation in connection with a False Claims Act lawsuits brought by the U.S. Attorney for the Southern District of New York and a relator, resulting in a settlement with substantially mitigated damages and limited admissions of liability.

 - A regional transportation company in connection with suspension and debarment proceedings brought by the Federal Transit Administration and Rockland County over integrity issues; successfully overturned FTA and County suspensions to allow company to continue operations.